Commandserver/Antispambot/README.md

 The `bypass-config.txt` can be used to exclude users and roles from getting detected by the bot, just save the user- and role IDs line by line in it.

 All forbidden domains are stored in `domain-blacklist.txt`.
 Used to prevent the sharing of certain websites/urls.
+You can also add top-level-domains to them.

 The bot creates discord slash commands to manage the above three _.txt_-configs, therefor they're stored in extra files.